unthingable/monster-jam/docs/README.md

 ## Self-gating modes

-This is something Novation Circuit does well: a quick press on a mode button turns it on, but hold the button and make mode edits (or just wait long enough) and it returns to the previous mode when released - very handy for quick navigation and performance.
+A quick press on a mode button turns it on, but hold the button and make mode edits (or just wait long enough) and it returns to the previous mode when released - very handy for quick navigation and performance.

-MonsterJam does the same with two modes currently, Solo and Mute, more will be added as needed.
+Two modes support this currently: Solo and Mute.
+More will be added as needed.

 ## Launch grid quantization